A budget option, but there are better alternatives

 Assuming a price of $25 for the Vitality brush handle, plus the cost of brush heads, over a 3 year period, this brush will cost $80 or $0.07 per day to own.

 This price does exclude the cost of water, toothpaste and electric to charge it and prices do change, but you get a rough idea at how much you will be paying for it over the whole 3 years.

-Please note that all costs quoted are approximates and prices will vary based on location, supplier, time of purchase.
-These figures should not be relied on as hard fact but as a guide, based on real information at the time of writing.
+Please note that all prices quoted are approximates and will vary based on location, supplier and time of purchase.
+These figures were correct at the time of writing and should not be relied upon as hard fact, but used as a guide during your decision process.

 Backed by a 2 year manufacturer warranty you can be assured that the Oral-B Vitality will be covered if anything goes wrong within the first 24 months of ownership.

-Whilst the Vitality is not the best brush we have seen or handled, made by one of the leading brands, a thorough hands on gives us no immediate causes for concern.
+Whilst the Vitality is not the best brush we have seen or handled, made by one of the leading brands, a thorough hands-on gives us no immediate causes for concern.

-It is fairly solid and it is a sealed handle protecting you and the internals from water which it will of course be exposed to.
+It is fairly solid and it is a sealed handle protecting you and the internals from water which it will, of course, be exposed to.

 The weakest point tends to be the battery.
 After repeated charges and discharges it can fail and should it, they are not easy to replace.
 This is because the Vitality has an older battery technology.
 It still works, but more prone to failure.
 If it fails during the warranty period it would be replaced.
 Just something to be aware of.